This blog may contain affiliate links. Read our disclosure policy for more info.

 Who doesn’t love an easy trail with high reward?
 That’s exactly what you’ll get with Hardy Falls.
 It’s a 0.8 km (0.5 mile) out-and-back trail right in Peachland.

 It’s accessible year-round and takes you along Peachland’s Deep Creek, while crossing eight bridges before arriving at Hardy Falls.
 During August and September is peak Salmon spawning season so there will be hundreds of Kokanee Salmon to watch swimming!

 This is one of the best short hikes in the Okanagan Valley and it’s also wheelchair accessible so you can bring the whole family!

 Because of how accessible it is the trail tends to get busy on weekends so if you’re looking for serenity plan to visit on a weekday.

 Where to Stay in Peachland

 Peachland is small, but you can still find some great options for hotels if you choose to stay in this area.
-Wine Stopper B&B is very adorable, right in the heart of Peachland and close to all of the attractions.
-You can find rooms here starting at $150 CAD per night.
+Lakeview Gardens B&B is very adorable, just 3.2 km (2 miles) from the heart of Peachland, and close to all of the attractions.
+You can find rooms here for under $150 CAD per night.